SublimeText-Markdown/MarkdownEditing/README.md

 2. From inside Sublime Text, open Package Control's Command Pallet: <kbd>CTRL</kbd> <kbd>SHIFT</kbd> <kbd>P</kbd> (Windows, Linux) or <kbd>CMD</kbd> <kbd>SHIFT</kbd> <kbd>P</kbd> on Mac.
 3. Type `install package` and hit Return.
 A list of available packages will be displayed.
 4. Type `MarkdownEditing` and hit Return.
 The package will be downloaded to the appropriate directory.
 5. Restart Sublime Text to complete installation.
 Open a Markdown file and this custom theme.
-The features listed above should now be available.
+The features listed below should now be available.

 ### Manual Installation